What's on in the Wimmera and Grampians

 Horsham

-Horsham Library will be hosting a Storytime event for children from 10.30am to 11am.
-The event is an opportunity to develop listening and interactive skills for children in a group.
-The event will introduce pre-school children to the joys of books, and include readings of various stories.
+Horsham Library will be hosting a Storytime event for children from 10.30am - 11am.
+The event is an opportunity to develop listening and interactive skills for children.
+The gathering will introduce pre-school children to the joys of books and include readings of various stories.
 People interested in learning more about the event can call: 53825707.

 Saturday, July 16